 Unlawful Agreements to Suppress Wages

 In an increasing trend, employers are reaching agreements with their competitors to suppress the wages of their employees.
 These agreements can take many forms, such as “no-poach” or no-solicit agreements, or agreements to cap the wages in certain common job classifications.
-Such agreements can violate the federal antitrust laws as well as state unfair competition laws and other state statutory schemes.
+Such agreements can violate federal antitrust laws and state unfair competition laws and other state statutory schemes.

 CPM has skilled attorneys who practice in both the employment and antitrust fields.
-If you are an employee or group of employees who believe your wages have been artificially suppressed by agreements not to compete, contact CPM attorneys Tamarah Prevost or Adam Zapala at (650) 697-6000.
+If you are an employee or group of employees who believe your wages have been artificially suppressed by agreements to not compete, please follow up with Adam Zapala or Tamarah Prevost.